hendri54/CollegeStratData/docs/src/index.md

 The new data versions will be used only when `DataCollegeStrat` is `update`d in `CollegeStratData`.
 It is therefore easy to roll back to previous data versions (which correspond to package versions).

-It is a good idea to first `dev DataCollegeStrat` and make sure all tests pass.
+It is a good idea to first `dev ../DataCollegeStrat` and make sure all tests pass.
 Then commit the new data and update the version number.

-Sometimes `DataCollegeStrat` gets stuck at an old version when `CollegeStratData` is updated in `CollegeStrat` (why?).
-The try the following:
+Sometimes `DataCollegeStrat` gets stuck at an old version when `CollegeStratData` is updated in `CollegeStrat` (why?) (check with `] st -m`).
+Then try the following:

 ```julia
 add DataCollegeStrat